SriMani-7/FeedFly/README.md

 # FeedFly - Read News on the Fly

+🚧 Under Construction 🚧 - We've got the big stuff done, and now we're giving the app some extra love to make sure every little detail is just right.
+We're working hard to make it smooth and polished for you!

 ## Overview

 FeedFly is a sleek and efficient RSS feed reader designed to provide users with a seamless and personalized news-reading experience.